top of page

 How often do I have to attend therapy sessions?

-There is no fixed rule about how often someone should attend therapy and this also largely depends on the main issues they are seeking therapy to address.
+There is no fixed rule about how often someone should attend therapy and this also largely depends on the main issues they wish to address.
 However, if you are working with a new psychologist, it is generally recommended that you attend on a weekly or fortnightly basis for the first 3-6 sessions.
 This allows the psychologist to establish a good relationship with you and gain momentum in the work you do together.
-Later on, sessions can be more spread out as you become better able to work independently, with less input from your psychologist.
+Later on, sessions can be spread out as you become better able to support yourself independently, with less input from your psychologist.

 What if I don't feel comfortable with my psychologist?

 It is normal not to gel with everyone and it's the same with psychologists.
 It is important to find someone who you feel understood by and who you feel genuinely wants to support you.
-It is completely OK to try a few before you find one who feels like a good fit.
+It is totally okay to try a few before you find one who feels like a good fit.
 Sometimes, though, you might feel uncomfortable because of what is discussed in sessions, rather than how your psychologist relates to you.
-If this happens, it is worthwhile having a conversation with them about whether it is something that can be worked through together or if another style might be a better fit for you.
+If this happens, it is worth having a conversation with them about whether it is something that can be worked through together or if another style might be a better fit for you.
 Psychologists also approach mental health support from a variety of angles, using a number of different treatment approaches and styles.
 Some are more conversational, others are more structured and prescriptive.
 Some focus more on what happens within the session, and others focus more on what happens outside it.
-It is important to note that, if you do not find a session with a particular psychologist helpful, this does not mean that all psychologists and therapy styles won't be helpful.
-I encourage people to keep trying until they find a person and approach that feels right and helpful to them.
+It is important to note that, if you do not find a session with a particular psychologist helpful, this does not mean that no psychologist will be helpful for you.
+I encourage you to keep trying until you find someone that feels like the right fit.

-What are my responsibilities as someone who is participating in therapy?
+What are my responsibilities as a therapy participant?